310mc/https-310mc.github.io-tl/source/_posts/aquarium/aquarium_together.md

 {% endbubble %}

 {% bubble Rei %}
-Yes… I am aware that it is a troublesome request from me, but please try not to go too far.
+Yes… I am aware that it is a troublesome request from me, but please do handle the issue carefully.
 I will also do whatever I can to help.

 It is in part my own actions that caused this problem, so I will watch over what happens.
 {% endbubble %}